 - Trust in the fact that after the meal - with the beginning of the music - the society mixes by itself and changes places anyways

-What is there to eat and in what form?
-Especially at weddings with many guests it is almost impossible to meet everyone's taste.
-Nevertheless, one naturally strives to satisfy every guest.
-A special offer for allergy sufferers and vegetarians should be a matter of course.
-Also the wishes of the small guests should be considered.
-Children are often not very enthusiastic about exotic and noble delicacies and prefer schnitzel and fries or pasta with tomato sauce instead.
+What is to be served and in what form?
+Especially at weddings with many guests, it is almost impossible to meet everyone's taste.
+Nevertheless, every effort is made to satisfy every guest.
+A special offer for allergy sufferers, vegetarians and vegans should be a matter of course.
+The wishes of the younger guests should also be taken into account.
+Children are often less enthusiastic about exotic and noble delicacies and instead much prefer schnitzel and chips or pasta with tomato sauce..